 Some stories you might be interested in:

-Sigiriya is one of the most famous place to stop anywhere in Sri Lanka.
-Why?
+Sigiriya is easily one of the most famous places to visit in Sri Lanka.

 2 words … Sigiriya Rock.

 It is a landmark that has been photographed and shared by hundreds of thousands of people from all around the world.